kevlu8/int0x80.ca/blogs/chess-engines/8-pvs.md

 }
 ```

 This implementation is far more complicated and way less intuitive to read, but it does provide a decent strength boost.
+The most notable difference is that we don't do late move reductions on the first few moves or at low depths, and when a reduced search fails, we re-search with full-depth null-window before doing a full-depth full-window search.

 ```
 Elo   | 10.38 +- 5.82 (95%)